 She showers you with love and attention, builds you up.
 Suddenly, you are doing things you never knew you could.
 You are growing and expanding.
 You meet like-minded people.
 You have a purpose, a guide.
 Finally, for the first time, you belong.

 You’re filled with new energy.
 Life takes on a magical quality.
 Every day is a new adventure.
-You want to tell everyone about your new Teacher, about your new friends.
-Many of them react strangely, not the way you had imagined they would.
+You want to tell everyone about your new teacher, about your new friends.
+Many of your loved ones react strangely, not the way you had imagined they would.
 They react with fear, doubt, and worry.

 They just don’t understand, you tell yourself.
 They’re not wise enough to see, you say inside your mind.
 They’re asleep, you whisper to yourself.

-And then the Teacher starts showing you your ego, the ways you need to change.
-Slowly but surely, she points out all your flaws.
+And then the teacher starts showing you your ego, the ways you need to change.
+Slowly but surely, she points out all of your flaws.

 By this point, your entire foundation is gone, your entire sense of self is gone, your intuition is gone, your life is gone.
 And you cling desperately to the only thing you now trust: your guru.